tu2-atmanand/offy/Readme.md

 ## Architecture
 The project is comprised of mainly three subprojects or technologies :

 1. **Speech Recognition** : This is a component used to convert speech to text.
 The Speech collected from a person is captured using microphone and the converted text is sent to the next component AI Bot.
-This component is build using the prebuilt project by [[vosk]]().
-I have used final built model here, the main project is [[Here]].
+This component is build using the prebuilt project by [vosk](https://github.com/alphacep/vosk-api).
+I have used final built model here, the main project is [Here](https://github.com/tu2-atmanand/Speech_Recognition).

 2. **AI Bot** : This is the main brain of the whole project.
 This is built using Machine Learning.
-Here i have used the  final built model, the main project is [[Here]].
+Here i have used the  final built model, the main project is [Here](https://github.com/tu2-atmanand/AI_Bot).

 3. **Text To Speech** : This component is used to convert the output of the AI into speech.
 You can read the documentation and todo of this project [[Here]].